Training Outcomes Within Your Budget!

 3) Performance: Evaluate the Database's performance in terms of read and write operations, query processing speed, and latency.
 For real-time analytics, databases with low-latency capabilities are essential.

-4) Data model: Determine whether a document-based, key-value, columnar, or graph Database model best suits your data and use case.
+4) Data Model: Determine whether a document-based, key-value, columnar, or graph Database model best suits your data and use case.
 Each model has strengths and weaknesses depending on data relationships and access patterns.

-5) Query language and APIs: Consider the ease of querying and interacting with the database.
+5) Query Language and APIs: Consider the ease of querying and interacting with the database.
 Some Databases offer SQL-like languages, while others use specialised query languages or APIs.
 Choose a database with a query language that aligns with your team's skills.

-6) Consistency and availability: Depending on your application's requirements, decide between Databases offering strong consistency for data integrity or eventual consistency for improved availability and fault tolerance.
+6) Consistency and Availability: Depending on your application's requirements, decide between Databases offering strong consistency for data integrity or eventual consistency for improved availability and fault tolerance.

 7) Integration: If you're utilising cloud infrastructure, explore databases that seamlessly integrate with your chosen cloud provider.
 This integration can streamline deployment and management processes.